snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 This approach can be especially effective in reaching potential buyers who are not already following the influencer.
 ### Optimized content through A/B testing
+Whitelisting allows for greater flexibility in optimizing influencer content for better performance.
+Brands have the option to test multiple versions of the same ad and use the data from their performance to fine-tune the content and maximize Return on Ad Spend (RoAS).
+This allows for more informed decision-making and a higher chance of achieving desired results.
 ### Performance data insights
 ### Improved targeting**
 ## Best practices around influencer whitelisting